-Have fun clicking through on the links — and be thankful about how far technology has come!
+Have fun clicking through on the links where I’ve had a chance to put them in — and be thankful about how far technology has come!

 Pre-college

-I also wrote a program for the State of Alaska that helped people get funding to insulate their houses — on an HP41CX calculator.
+I also wrote a program for the State of Alaska that helped people get government funding to insulate their houses — on an HP41CX calculator and a paper-tape printer, which was distributed to many insulation contractors in the Anchorage, Alaska, area.

-Then I had to head off to college at Caltech.
+I then headed off to college at Caltech, in Pasadena.
 I got a contract from the US Department of Education to educate Alaskan Inuits in their remote villages so they could get jobs as finance or paralegals.
 Here’s the trick: my code was deployed remotely, often powered by generators.
-I wrote the authoring system and the delivery system, including a font program, since the course was partially in the Inuit language.
+I wrote the authoring system and the delivery system, including a font creation and management package, since the course was partially in the Inuit language.
+First experience with how hard it was to fix bugs in the field.

 JPL — paper tape, core memory, and a planetary colonization game

-I got the privilege to work at JPL — had fun programming on a Varian that used core memory, had to be booted from paper tape, and was able to support 32 concurrent users in 256K of memory.
-But I mostly programmed cool science experiments on a MicroVax 1 with 1MB of memory and a 30MB hard drive.
+During my Caltech career, I got the privilege to work at NASA’s Jet Propulsion Laboratory (JPL) — and I had fun programming on an ancient Varian that used core memory, had to be booted from paper tape, and was able to support all 32 concurrent scientific researchers in 256K of memory.
+But I mostly programmed cool science experiments on a MicroVax 1 with 1MB of memory and a 30MB hard drive, including working on some software to control one of the first Scanning Tunneling Microscopes JPL had - imaging individual atoms on various surfaces.

 Oracle Database Kernel

-At Oracle, I was the 11th member of the RDBMS Kernel Group, and I owned the bottom part of the kernel — all the locks/latches/files/memory/processes/threads, etc. About 1M LOC, all in C. So many exciting database innovations there; Oracle Parallel Server, for one, proved to me once and for all that relational databases don’t scale out naturally.
+At Oracle, I was proud (and surprised) to be the 11th member of the RDBMS Kernel Group, and I owned the bottom part of the kernel — all the locks/latches/files/memory/processes/threads, etc. I think it was about 1M LOC overall, all in Oracle’s special version of C. So many exciting database innovations there; Oracle Parallel Server (now Oracle RAC on Exadata), for one, proved to me once and for all that relational databases don’t scale out naturally.

 I was then one of the 4 founding members of the Oracle Media Server Group, where I wrote all of the MPEG parsing code and the front half of the streaming service.
-When you fast-forward or rewind a stream on Netflix or Hulu or Amazon — anything in MPEG — it just might be using some of the tech I developed.
+When you fast-forward or rewind a stream on Netflix or Hulu or Amazon — anything in MPEG — it just might be using some of the tech I developed and Oracle patented.
 If you want to know a little bit about why it was hard, I wrote a paper at the time on Early MPEG FF/RW.
+I then became VP of the team and stopped coding, sigh.

 My own A/V company

-After Oracle, I ran my own company — bidding, programming, and installing Crestron and other high-end A/V hardware using crazy things like SIMPL+ on custom hardware.
+After Oracle, I ran my own high end Home Theater and Audio-Visual company — bidding, programming, and installing Crestron and other high-end A/V hardware using crazy things like SIMPL+ on custom hardware, writing device drivers for hardware that didn’t deserve it, etc.

 NewsCorp / Wireless Generation

-Later, I became CTO at a division of NewsCorp called Wireless Generation on the Shared Learning Initiative Project, where I led a bunch of folks and used MongoDB to ingest ~8B records a day into our system.
+Later, I became CTO at a division of NewsCorp called Wireless Generation on the Gates Foundation Shared Learning Initiative (SLI) Project, where I led a bunch of folks and used MongoDB to ingest ~8B records a day into our system.
 Callout to Sarah Branfman and Richard Kreuter for their help back then!
-Our goal was to help teachers teach better, and students learn better, but politics and mismanagement killed the project.
+Our goal was to help teachers teach better, and students learn better - and it mostly worked.
+But politics (teachers’ unions) and mismanagement (NewsCorp arrogance) killed the project.

 Amazon — RDS, Aurora, DMS

-I spent 5 years at Amazon, leading the RDS team.
-We had a 3M LOC Java control plane (hint: don’t write a 3M LOC Java control plane) managing a fleet of >1M databases.
-Fleet operations is crazy complicated at that scale.
+I spent 5 years at Amazon, proudly leading the RDS team, the second largest revenue service at AWS.
+We had a 3M LOC control plane written in Ruby on Rails and Java (pro tip: don’t write a 3M LOC control plane written in Ruby on Rails and Java) managing a fleet of >1M databases.
+Fleet operations is crazy complicated at that scale - anything that happens once in a million days happened multiple times a day in that fleet, spread across 30+ regions and 100+ datacenters.

-Then I went deep with Aurora PostgreSQL, understanding the MVCC model, WAL logs, and the silliness of memory-mapping your buffer cache.
+Then I went deep with Aurora PostgreSQL, understanding the MVCC model, WAL logs, and the silliness of memory-mapping your buffer cache (only recently fixed as of 2026!).
 I also led the building of the AWS Database Migration Service and the Schema Conversion Tool.
-These are very relevant to MongoDB, Atlas, etc. I might have also had something to do with the ideation of DocumentDB (my apologies).
+I might have also had something to do with the ideation of DocumentDB (my apologies, as I think it was a step too far for AWS - we should have just partnered with MongoDB better).

 Grab

 Grab was a different beast.
 We had torn down our single-MySQL / 3-process monolith into hundreds of databases and 200+ microservices — which grew to 400 while I was there.
-Grab tech was mostly in Go, and the databases we used were MySQL, PostgreSQL, Elasticache, DynamoDB, and a tiny bit of Mongo.
+Grab tech was mostly in Go, and the databases we used were MySQL, PostgreSQL, ElastiCache, DynamoDB, and a tiny bit of Mongo.
 We did a huge amount of Data Science as well as more traditional programming.
+The speed with which a B2C business can move compared to B2B is breathtaking.